yushengsu-thu/LLM-Advancing-from-Reasoning-to-Autonomous-Reasoning/README.md

 If the "Self-reward" approach (1) proves effective, it would be highly promising, suggesting that [OpenAI's Superalignment Team](https://openai.com/blog/introducing-superalignment) achieved their ultimate goal four years ahead of schedule (An AI model can supervise/teach/guide An AI model).
 However, some papers said it works and some papers said it doesn't work.
 Let's further disscuss in the following:

 <b>Note that (the implementation detail of Self-reward): We input the tasks (zero-shot) into the LLMs and ask the system whether the output is the correct answer.
-If not, we provide feedback, and based on that feedback, execute the next round of inference.</b>
+If not, a LLM provides feedback, and based on that feedback, executes the next round of inference.</b>

 - Works